I'm a mom, entrepreneur, public speaker and author of the book, “Daring to Rest: Reclaim Your Power with Yoga Nidra Rest Meditation."

 Here's my official bio.

-Karen is also a playwright, and Birth, her theater-for-social-change play, has been seen in over seventy-five cities around the world, and raised over one million dollars to improve maternity care.
+A community organizer for a decade, Karen is also the founder of BOLD, and playwright of Birth, a theater-for-social-change movement that has been seen in over seventy-five cities around the world, and raised over one million dollars to improve maternity care.

-She is the mother of two boys and met her husband in the Peace Corps.
-She resides in Washington, DC, but considers the world home.
+She is the mother of two teenage boys, 19 and 17 years old, one who has had significant learning challenges since the age of three.
+She met her husband in the Peace Corps in her twenties and resides in Washington, DC, but considers the world home.